spectro30/docs/docs/guides/mysql/upgrading/group_replication.md

 title: Upgrading MySQL group replication
 menu:
   docs_{{ .version }}:
-    identifier: my-upgrade-group
+    identifier: my-upgrading-mysql-group
-    name: my-upgrade-group
+    name: Upgrading MySQL Group Replication
     parent: my-upgrading-mysql
     weight: 20
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

-> :warning: **This doc is only for KubeDB Enterprise**: You need to be an enterprise user!
+{{< notice type="warning" message="Upgrading is an Enterprise feature of KubeDB.
+You must have KubeDB Enterprise operator installed to test this feature." >}}

 # Upgrade MySQL Group Replication

-This guide will show you how to use `KubeDB` enterprise operator to upgrade the `MySQL` Group Replication.
+This guide will show you how to use `KubeDB` enterprise operator to upgrade the version of `MySQL` Group Replication.

 ## Before You Begin